 PERHAPS the most effective publicity agency of the Baltimore garden movement, and certainly the most profitable one, is the Annual Flower Market held around the Washington Monument early in May.
 Here are sold all kinds of plants, tools and garden fittings.
-There are thousands of tiny geraniums, vincas. alvssum and daisies. five cents a pot; spreading palms, lacy ferns and delicate hydrangeas for those who can afford them: bedding plants, roses and hardy shrubs, box trees and vines.
-The collection alsoincludes gardening tools.kneelingcushions and gardening aprons, as well as furniture furniture and pottery are once imbued with the gardening spirit.
+There are thousands of tiny geraniums, vincas, alvssum and daisies. five cents a pot; spreading palms, lacy ferns and delicate hydrangeas for those who can afford them: bedding plants, roses and hardy shrubs, box trees and vines.
+The collection alsoincludes gardening tools, kneelingcushions and gardening aprons, as well as furniture furniture one of Baltimore's beauty spots which proves in its own picturesque and pottery and pottery zens are once imbued with the gardening spirit.